kcodegit/promise-mysql-client/README.md

 // 'yourfile.js'

 const DB_Client = require('./database/promise-mysql-client/index');
-// for this you need the npm config module and already have a config files in a right place
+// for this you need the npm config module and already have your config files in the right place

 // or